Lixinsha Bridge: History

 The bridge was completed in April 1994 and was opened to vehicular traffic.

 In 2009, the bridge was reinforced, increasing its load capacity.
 In 2019, due to the discovery of severe deterioration in its structure, after inspection, the bridge was classified as a Category 4 bridge.
 (Note: Highway bridges are classified into 5 categories in China by authorities according to their prevailing conditions, with Category 1 being the best rating category, and Category 5 being the worst rating category.)
 The governing authorities of Nansha District then restricted the usage of the bridge to vehicles weighing less than 15 tonnes as a temporary measure.
 After rectification and reinforcement works in 2020, the bridge was reinspected and given a Category 2 rating, and vehicles weighing less than 20 tonnes could now be used on the bridge.

 In October 2021, after an assessment of water navigation conditions around the bridge and the nearby Gaoxinsha Bridge, decided to add anti-collision measures to the bridges.
 The construction of the additional anti collision measures were completed in December 2022.

+Reinforcement work, including constructing "collision avoidance facilities" at four bridge piers, were completed in 2022.

 Collision incident

 On February 22, 2024, at about 5:30 am local time, a cargo barge collided into a bridge pier, causing a portion of the deck of the bridge to fracture and fall into the waters below.
+The barge, carrying only the operator, first grazed the 18th bridge pier and then collided with the 19th bridge pier of the bridge.
+A section of the bridge fractured, causing a portion of the bridge to fall into the water.
+The ship was trapped below it.
+Two vehicles plunged into the river and three others fell onto the barge, leaving five dead and three others injured.
+The vehicles in the collapse included an electric motorbike and a public bus carrying only the driver.
+The people who died were the driver of the bus; the driver of the scooter and three people in the trucks that fell into the river.

+Rescue and recovery

+China Rescue and Salvage Bureau of the Chinese Ministry of Transport dispatched its rescue team members and vehicles from its rescue base in Guangzhou to carry out search and rescue operation.
+From the Shenzhen rescue base, a high-speed rescue boat "Nanhai Rescue 321" and team members were also dispatched to aid the operation.

+By 4:10 p.m. local time, the two trucks that fell into water were recovered, with the bodies of their drivers and passenger recovered separately later in the evening.

+The Guangzhou Maritime Safety Administration implemented a temporary water traffic control on the waters within 500 meters upstream and downstream of the bridge, prohibiting passage of all watercrafts but official and maintenance watercrafts.